thomassuedbroecker/cloud-native-starter/workshop-one-service/4-kubernetes.md

 This lab has two parts:

-1. Build and save the container image
+1. Start build and save the container image

-   TBD

 2. Deploy the application and expose the service

   * We will define and apply a deployment configuration (yaml) to create a Pod with our microservice
-  * We will define a service which routes requests to the Pod with our microservic
+  * We will define a service which routes requests to the Pod with our microservice

-The following image is an animation of the simplified steps above.
+The following gif is an animation of the simplified steps above in a sequence.

 ![overview gif](images/lab-4-overview.gif)